Powerful Quake Hits Off New Zealand, Prompting Evacuations

 The U.S. Geological Survey said the magnitude 7.4 quake was likely a “foreshock” that contributed to the larger quake but that the first quake that hit closer to New Zealand was too far away in time and distance to have directly contributed.

-Officials in New Zealand had hours earlier issued a tsunami warning for coastal areas after the first of the smaller earthquakes struck off its northeastern coast at about 3 a.m.
+Officials in New Zealand had hours earlier issued a tsunami warning for coastal areas after the first quake struck off its northeastern coast at about 2:30 a.m.
 Friday.
-There were no immediate reports of serious damage or casualties, and the warning was lifted just before the largest quake struck.
+There were no immediate reports of serious damage or casualties, and the warning was lifted just before the largest quake hit.

 The U.S. Geological Survey said the first quake was centered at a depth of 21 kilometers (13 miles) under the ocean about 174 kilometers (108 miles) northeast of the city of Gisborne.